oldcoder01/api-gateway-proxy-mini/docs/DEPLOYMENT.md

 - Add infra-as-code (Terraform / CDK) to:
   - Create ECR repo.
   - Provision ECS service + ALB.
-  - Optionally create RDS and associated networking.
+  - Provision RDS and associated networking.

 For now, the key is that you have **a documented, repeatable process** for:

 - Running locally (Node & Docker),
-- Packaging for Lambda,
+- Packaging and deploying to Lambda + API Gateway,
 - And a clear conceptual path to AWS container deployment.